haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2022/index.md

 distance C82-d01-30A, chain B and resid  50 and name CB, chain F and resid   91 and name CB<br>
 distance C82-d02-30A, chain B and resid 472 and name CB, chain A and resid 5394 and name CB<br>
 distance C82-d03-30A, chain B and resid 520 and name CB, chain A and resid 5394 and name CB<br>
-distance C82-d04-30A, chain B and resid 520 and name CB, chain D and resid  135 and name CB<br>
+distance C82-d04-30A, chain B and resid 520 and name CB, chain C and resid  135 and name CB<br>
-distance C82-d05-30A, chain B and resid 520 and name CB, chain D and resid  138 and name CB<br>
+distance C82-d05-30A, chain B and resid 520 and name CB, chain C and resid  138 and name CB<br>
-distance C82-d06-30A, chain B and resid 520 and name CB, chain D and resid  141 and name CB<br>
+distance C82-d06-30A, chain B and resid 520 and name CB, chain C and resid  141 and name CB<br>
 distance C82-d07-30A, chain B and resid 604 and name CB, chain F and resid   66 and name CB<br>
 distance C82-d08-30A, chain B and resid 605 and name CB, chain F and resid   91 and name CB<br>
 distance C82-d09-30A, chain B and resid 612 and name CB, chain F and resid   57 and name CB<br>